There is no software without bugs.

 For example, if a user is logged into a forum, they may open a malicious link or an intentionally broken image.
-Those broken images are not displayed correctly because instead of its proper address, the attacker has hidden malicious code in the image’s markup.
+Those broken images are not displayed correctly because instead of their proper address, the attacker has hidden malicious code in the images’ markup.
 Both the malicious link and the “broken” image could be posted by an attacker into a random thread.
 When opened, the attacker may change the user’s displayed name, delete a message and thread, or post something.
 If a forum’s admin clicks this link, the whole website could be compromised – this request may create another account with admin privileges.
 The consequences of such action could be unpleasant as CSRF attacks may also target accounts with users’ payment data.

 The attack exploits application logic flaws.
 It is not intended to break application security – if an attacker successfully uses CSRF to force a money transfer from one account to another, the request will be identified as a legal action taken by the user.
 While it’s extremely dangerous, it’s quite easy to prevent.

 The best way to mitigate and prevent cross-site forgeries is to use synchronized tokens.
 When a form submission request is sent (a POST request), the back-end logic randomly generates tokens.

 The first is sent directly to the form, where it is stored in a hidden field, and the second is stored on the server in order to perform the validation.
 When the form is sent, the token validation is checked.
 If both tokens match, the form is processed.
 Otherwise, an error will be returned, or nothing will happen at all.